August 10, 2023

 Rewarded advertising has stood the test of time as a standby for mobile app advertisers, but how and why does it work?
 Why did it pick up a negative connotation in some corners of the mobile space, and what modern processes make the best of it while steering clear of opaque or otherwise ineffective business practices?
 Great questions.
 Let’s start with a definition.

-Rewarded advertising (or reward based advertising) is a form of advertising that encourages users to engage with it in order to receive certain benefits that are teased ahead of time.
+Rewarded advertising (or reward based advertising) is a form of mobile advertising that encourages users to engage with it in order to receive certain benefits that are teased ahead of time.
 In a mobile game, the rewards may be given out in the form of bonus currency, while a music streaming app may reward users with half an hour of commercial-free listening.
 Here are three of the most common types of reward based advertising across mobile:

 👀 Related reading: 5 essential elements of effective mobile game loyalty programs